 Throughout her years in education, Dr. Taylor has received numerous awards.
 In 2010, she was selected as the Georgia Middle School Principal of the Year; in 2017 she received the Jim Puckett Outstanding Educator Award from the Georgia Association of Educational Leaders, and in 2018 she was appointed by the National Association of Secondary Principals as the Middle Level At Large Representative.

 Dr. Taylor is married to Charlie Taylor.
 Their son, Donkor, attended Huntington Middle School, graduated from Warner Robins High School, and went on to earn his degree in Chemical Engineering from Tuskegee University and his MBA from Indiana Wesleyan University.
-In her free time, Dr. Taylor enjoys going to the gym and taking long walks.
+In her free time, Donkor is married to Kendra Wilder.
+She received her Masters in Nutrition Science from Purdue University and completed an internship at Emory University in Atlanta.
+She is a board certified dietitian.
+In addition to spending time with her family, Dr. Taylor enjoys going to the gym and taking long walks.